Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Proofs for -- Equal-Size Jobs and General Speeds

-Order the machines by lowest adversary load first.
+Order the machines in increasing order of adversary load first.
 The adversary places at least $\ceil{\frac n3}$ jobs on the most loaded machine, machine 3, so the algorithm can always put at least~$a_3$ jobs, i.e., the third bag on machine 3.

 If the adversary places at least~$\ceil{\frac{2}{3}n}$ jobs on machine 3, then the algorithm can put all bags on it and the claim holds.
 Assume now the adversary places at most~$\ceil{\frac{2}{3}n}-1$ jobs on machine 3, so machines 1 and 2 receive at least~$\floor{\frac n3+1}$ jobs combined.
 This means in particular that the algorithm can always put bag~$a_1$ on machine 2.
 We now consider several cases that could prevent the algorithm from reaching a robustness factor of~$3/2$.
 They all implicitly assume that the algorithm cannot simultaneously put the bags~$a_1$ and~$a_2$ on machines 1 and 2 and cannot put the bags~$a_2$ and~$a_3$ jobs on machine 3, as the contrary allows to fit all bags.
-We therefore show a contradiction in each case. \begin{itemize} \item The algorithm cannot put~$a_2$ on machine 2.
-This means than~$M_2< \frac 23 a_2$ so:
+We therefore show a contradiction in each case. \setlist[enumerate,1]{label={(\roman*)}} \begin{enumerate} \item The algorithm cannot put~$a_2$ on machine 2.
+This means than~$M_2< \frac 23 a_2$ and therefore changed from itemize (with dashes) to enumeration

 This implies